-- 5. Install Reject Brine Plumbing: The reject brine water can be teed into an existing scupper or sink drain hose for draining overboard.
-Use the 3/8" reinforced hose and supplied hose clamps.
+5. Install Reject Brine Plumbing: The reject brine water can be teed into an existing scupper or sink drain hose for draining overboard.
+Use the 1/2" reinforced hose and supplied hose clamps.
 A tee of the correct size will have to be supplied.
 Alternatively, a dedicated thru-hull may be installed at a convenient location.
-In this case, we recommend that a seacock be installed at the thru-hull. - 6.
-Install Product Freshwater Plumbing: Your product freshwater plumbing design should allow for both saving and discarding of product freshwater.
-This normally requires (1) a drain location and (2) a container for collecting good product freshwater.
+In this case, we recommend that a seacock be installed at the thru-hull.

+6. Install Product Freshwater Plumbing: Your product freshwater plumbing design should allow for both saving and discarding of product freshwater.
+This normally requires (1) a container for collecting good product freshwater and (2) a drain location.